Investigation of Discrimination Complaints

 Request for Review

 If the Commission finds “no substantial evidence” or dismisses a case in the investigation stage for any other reason (such as lack of jurisdiction or failure to cooperate with the investigation) the complainant may file and serve a “request for review.”
 A complainant may use the Commission’s Request for Review form or something equivalent.
-Requests for review are governed by Section 250.100 of the Commission’s Regulations.
+Requests for review are governed by Section 250.100 of the Commission’s Rules.
 If considering a request for review, a complainant should be aware of these requirements.

 If served with a request for review, a respondent may move for permission to submit a response, but no response is required.
 The Commission will mail an order to the parties granting or denying the request for review.
 If the request for review is denied, the complainant may appeal by petition for a writ of certiorari from the Chancery Division of the Circuit Court of Cook County, according to applicable law.
 If the request for review is granted, the case is reinstated.